-During his training, he held various leadership positions, including President of the West Australian Association of Psychiatrists in Training, Chair of the RANZCP of the binational Trainee Representative Committee, RANZCP Education Committee Member, RANZCP Accreditation Committee Member, and member of both the WA Branch Committee and the WA Branch Training Committee.
-He was also involved in the WA Health Sustainable Health Review.
+During his training, Dr Altham distinguished himself as a leader and advocate, serving as President of the Western Australian Association of Psychiatrists in Training, Chair of the RANZCP Binational Trainee Representative Committee, and member of the RANZCP Education and Accreditation Committees.
+He also contributed to the WA Branch Committee and WA Branch Training Committee, and played a key role in the WA Health Sustainable Health Review.
+His international engagement includes involvement with the World Psychiatric Association's Early Career Psychiatrist Group.

-He has since relocated to the remote North West of Western Australia.
-He holds a senior clinical lecturer position within the Rural Clinical School of Western Australia and the University of Western Australia.
-He is a clinical debriefing tutor at the University of Notre Dame.
+Now based in the remote North West of Western Australia, Dr Altham continues to champion rural mental health.
+He holds a Senior Clinical Lecturer position with the Rural Clinical School of Western Australia and the University of Western Australia, and is a Clinical Debriefing Tutor at the University of Notre Dame.
+His academic roles reflect his dedication to mentoring the next generation of rural healthcare professionals.

 Professor Poppy is our therapy greyhound and is often seen in the background of video consultations.